StilNax/astra-glorii-homini_raspberry-pi-pico-cansat/README.md

 The above instruction initializes a new thread every time ```LoRa_sender``` function ends transferring data via LoRa.
 The```is_sending``` flag shows that the ```LoRa_sender``` function has ended and can be recalled in a new thread again.
 Furthermore, in this way using more cores than available (Raspberry Pi Pico has two cores) is prevented.
-The multithreading solution is crucial to our missions to maximize the amount of data received from sensors while at the same time send data via LoRa at constant frequency.
+The multithreading solution is crucial to the  missions to maximize the amount of data received from sensors while at the same time send data via LoRa at constant frequency.

 * sending data via LoRa radio module
 ```python